nextauthjs/next-auth/README.md

 }),
 ```

-You can pass database credentials here securely, using environment variables in your application.
+You can pass database credentials securely, using environment variables for options.

 See the [TypeORM configuration documentation](https://github.com/typeorm/typeorm/blob/master/docs/using-ormconfig.md) for more details about supported options.